polkasafe/polkasafe-sdk/README.md

-These are some core functionalities, feel free to read our more about [Polkasafe SDK](https://polkasafe.gitbook.io/polkasafe-sdk).
+These are some core functionalities, feel free to read more about [Polkasafe SDK](https://polkasafe.gitbook.io/polkasafe-sdk).